si14/stuffed-naan-js/README.md

 - ⚠️ Formal verification with Kani

+## Testimonials

+> Seems really weird to me.
+I would have dismissed it as someone's hobby project, but...
+> that doesn't seem like what it's trying to be.

+> The applications might be real :D

 ## No but seriously

 JS numbers are IEEE 754 floating point numbers, 64-bit long.
 They consist of a sign bit, an exponent, and a mantissa.